ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.dotnet.markdown

 * Select statement, that defines the projection to be performed.
 The select statements can contain function calls, allowing complex transformations.

+* Include statement allowing to define include path in document.

 {INFO: Syntax limitations}
 Although subscription's query syntax is RQL-like there are keywords that are not supported:
 * `Distinct`